Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors

 The geometric nature carries over to the superconducting state.
 Hence its footprint must also be found in the superconducting electromagnetic responses.
-The past several years have witnessed considerable attention on the geometry-induced finite superfluid weight in flat band superconductors~\cite{Peotta:15,Julku:16,Hazra:19,Verma:21,Hu:19,Julku:20,Xie:20,Torma:21,Huhtinen:22}, where conventional theory would have otherwise predicted vanishing superfluid density and hence unsustainable superconductivity.
+The past several years have witnessed considerable attention on the geometry-induced finite superfluid weight in flat band superconductors~\cite{Peotta:15,Julku:16,Liang:17,Hazra:19,Verma:21,Hu:19,Julku:20,Xie:20,Torma:21,Huhtinen:22}, where conventional theory would have otherwise predicted vanishing superfluid density and hence unsustainable superconductivity.
 These studies are of particular relevance to the putative (near) flat band superconductivity reported in twisted bilayer graphene~\cite{Cao:18,Yankowitz:19}.
 Nonetheless, the geometric effect is not unique to flat band systems.
 Recently, the discussion has been extended to geometry-induced effects, including some peculiar optical anomalies, in a more broad spectrum of multiorbital superconductors~\cite{Chen:21,WangZQ:20,Ahn:21prb,Kitamura:22a}.

-In this paper, we propose another new physics brought about by the Bloch quantum geometry in multiorbital superconductors.
+In this paper, we demonstrate that the Bloch quantum geometry could also facilitate the formation of novel phases of matter in multiorbital superconductors.
 Our discussion is motivated by the observation that the geometry-related contribution to the superfluid weight is not necessarily positive definite.
 To be more concrete, we show that this contribution contains a part that relates to an effective interband Josephson coupling between the bands.
 This coupling could become negative if the superconducting order parameters on the multiple bands condense into an appropriate configuration, resulting in a suppressed phase stiffness.
-More strikingly, in the narrow- or flat-band limit where the pairing gap could become as large as a significant fraction of the bandwidth, the geometric contribution could overcome the conventional one to return an overall negative superfluid weight.
+More strikingly, in the narrow- or flat-band limit where the pairing gap could become as large as a significant fraction of the bandwidth, the geometric contribution could increase significantly, even to the point of returning an overall negative superfluid weight.